 Fishing tours in Albufeira depart from the modern Albufeira Marina which is a major destination of choice in the Algarve.
-Situated in the in the middle of the coastline of the Algarve, just 30 minutes from Faro airport and on the motorway to Lisbon, it’s extremely easy accessible and provides high quality logistics for any ocean related activity.
+Situated the in the middle of the coastline of the Algarve, just 30 minutes from Faro airport and on the motorway to Lisbon, it’s extremely easy to access and provides high-quality logistics for any ocean-related activity.

 Tavira is a Portuguese city situated in the east of the Algarve about 28 kilometres east of Faro.
 The city is strongly related to the ocean and nature as it is where the Gilão River meets the Atlantic Ocean.
 The beach of Tavira lies past the salt pans and is reached by a ferryboat that takes you to Ilha de Tavira, a sandy island part of the Ria Formosa Natural Park.

 Its location by the ocean makes Tavira an obvious paradise for a fishing experience, either for the whole family or for more experienced sport fishers.
 In Tavira, we recommend a boat called “Reel Time”, with a capacity for six people and fully equipped with the latest technologies in navigation and security.

 During the tour, all the necessary equipment for an unforgettable day at sea will be supplied.
 You can choose for a family experience or for a more adventurous Big Game tour where the focus will be Big Game, which means: Shark and Tuna fishing.

 Olhão is a major port city less than half an hour away from Faro airport.
 Actually, Olhão is the largest fishing port in the Algarve.
 In 1679, due to its commercial relations with Africa, Olhão became so important that it needed to build the fortress of São Lorenço to defend it from pirates.